-1. Eligible Applicants: SEAs in any State, including the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, and the freely associated states of the Republic of the Marshall Islands, the Federated States of Micronesia, and (subject to continued eligibility) the Republic of Palau.
+1. Eligible Applicants: SEAs in any State, including the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, and the freely associated states of the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau (subject to continued eligibility).

-For the purposes of this program, the Bureau of Indian Education in the U.S. Department of the Interior is treated as an SEA.
+For purposes of this program, the Bureau of Indian Education is treated as an SEA.

 2. a.
 Cost Sharing or Matching: This program does not require cost sharing or matching.

 b.
 Supplement-Not-Supplant: This program involves supplement-not-supplant funding requirements.
-Section 1706 of ESEA requires that grant funds provided under the AP Test Fee program supplement, and not supplant, other non-Federal funds that are available to assist low-income individuals in paying for the cost of advanced placement test fees.
+Section 1706 of the Elementary and Secondary Education Act of 1965, as amended by the No Child Left Behind Act of 2001, requires that grant funds provided under the AP Test Fee program supplement, and not supplant, other non-Federal funds that are available to assist low-income individuals in paying for the cost of advanced placement test fees.

 IV.
 Application and Submission Information

-1. Address to Request Application Package: To obtain an application package via the Internet use the following address: http://www.ed.gov/programs/apfee/applicant.html.
+1. Address to Request Application Package: To obtain a copy of the application package via the Internet use the following address: http://www.ed.gov/programs/apfee/applicant.html.

 If you use a telecommunications device for the deaf (TDD), call the Federal Relay Service (FRS), toll free, at 1-800-877-8339.

-Individuals with disabilities can obtain a copy of the application package in an accessible format (e.g., braille, large print, audiotape, or computer diskette) by contacting the program person listed in this section.
+Individuals with disabilities can obtain a copy of the application package in an alternative format (e.g., Braille, large print, audiotape, or computer diskette) by contacting the program person listed in this section.

-Applications for grants under this program must be submitted electronically using the Electronic Grant Application System (e-Application) accessible through the Department's e-Grants site.
-For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to section IV.6.
-Other Submission Requirements of this notice.
+Applications for grants under this program must be submitted electronically using the Grants.gov Apply site (Grants.gov).
+For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to section IV.
+6. Other Submission Requirements in this notice.

 We do not consider an application that does not comply with the deadline requirements.